GuTory/Gutory/README.md

 ## Hi there 👋

+I am Kristóf Tóth from Hungary, currently located in Maastricht.

+I'm pursuing my Master's degree @ UM.

+I'm currently exploring the capabilities of Next.js in some small projects, I already have some experience with Angular, Spring Boot.

 <!--
 **GuTory/Gutory** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.